Skip to content

 • Set strategy — migrate funds to a new strategy

-• Set fee recipient — change where fees go
+• Set fee recipient — change where fees go (only if not locked)

 The owner cannot: